-How is IVA calculated?
+How is my current year IVA result calculated?

-There are five steps in calculating IVA:
+There are six steps in calculating IVA:

-- Step 1: Teachers confirm their student rosters. - Step 2: Statisticians determine the predicted PARCC scale score for each student, based on factors such as those listed above. - Step 3: Statisticians determine the difference between the predicted PARCC scale score and the actual PARCC scale score for each student. - Step 4: The difference in all students' predicted and actual PARCC scale scores is combined for each teacher to create a raw IVA score.
+- Step 1: Teachers confirm their student rosters. - Step 2: Statisticians determine the predicted PARCC scale score for each student, based on factors such as the student's prior achievement, socio-economic status, and Special Education identification. - Step 3: Statisticians determine the difference between the predicted PARCC scale score and the actual PARCC scale score for each student.